 To foster the children's exploration, play and inquiry.
 The educators facilitate the children's play and skill building by setting up a developmentally appropriate environment which is based on the current interests of the children, their families, and of the educators.
 Through continual observation of the children interacting within the environment, and along with on-going reflective practices, the educators make intentional changes to the environment.
 These intentional environmental changes promote never-ending experiences of exploration, inquiry, skill development, and learning through play.
 To provide child-initiated and adult-supported experiences.
 On-going communication with the children in our care allows the educator to get a true sense of what the children would like to do with their time in the program.
 By simply asking the children about what toys/equipment/materials they would like to have access to, the educators are able to facilitate the gathering of those items and support the play that evolves from them.
 Observation is a key tool the educators use in order to help identify what emerging interests could be imminent for an exploring and inquiring child.
 The educators have access to extensive resources which allows for 'in the moment' and 'responsive' program implementation.
 To plan for and create positive learning environments and experiences in which each child's learning and development will be supported.
 The educators develop a play-based program which emerges from anecdotal and/or formal observations of the children.
 The team collaborates in program planning when possible, and the environments are set up to be supportive and responsive to each child's individual journey along the social, emotional, cognitive, and physical developmental continuum.
 Shared space within the school environment is used, using grade/age appropriate rooms whenever possible.
-To incorporate indoor and outdoor play, as well as active play, rest and quiet time, into the day, and give consideration to the individual needs of the children receiving child care. opportunities for both indoor and outdoor environments.
-Of inclement weather days, the children and educators make use of the gymnasium and open spaces for gross motor activities.
-The educators set up the environment with a variety of different programment with a variety of different programment.
+To incorporate indoor and outdoor play, as well as active play, rest and quiet time, into the day, and give consideration to the individual needs of the children receiving child care.
+The daily schedules offer a balance of active and quiet play opportunities for both indoor and outdoor environments.
+On inclement weather days, the children and educators make use of the gymnasium and open spaces for gross motor activities.
+The educators set up the environment with a variety of different types of play areas (e.g. active/quiet) and the children are encouraged to choose areas of the environment that fits best with how they are feeling in that moment.
 To foster the engagement of and ongoing communication with parents about the program and their children.
 The staff believe that each family is unique and establishing strong partnerships with them enhances our ability to meet the needs of the children in our care.
 Staff welcome families into our environments and value their perspective.
 Communication is an integral part of each day.
 Sharing information through posted documentation, learning stories, email, and daily conversations supports this essential partnership between families and the staff.